A Research-Inspired Biochemistry Laboratory

 Taylor, EV, Fortune JA, Drennan, CL (2010) A Research-Inspired Laboratory Sequence Investigating Acquired Drug Resistance.
 Biochemistry and Molecular Biology Education, 38(4), 247-252.

 (Note: This publication provides an overview, student data, student and instructor manuals, and supply/equipment lists for the expression and purification of the H396P Abl mutant, kinase assays with cancer drugs, and structure viewing.
-The mutagenesis will be published separately.
+The mutagenesis part of the lab was not included.
 This publication was designed for clarity and ease of use for other educators, so it more user-friendly than the OCW site below, which is a snapshot of the course in 2009 and is based on the MIT lab schedule.
 The OCW website, however, is the best place to go for the accompanying lecture notes and slides.)

 MIT OpenCourseWare website of MIT course 5.36 in the Spring of 2009: